Laurel Run Trail

 - Take a picnic to the Goshen Pass Wayside covered pavilion and dip your toes in the Maury River.
 It’s a favorite summertime swimming hole.

-- Source your lunch locally with healthy, freshly prepared to-go options at Cool Springs Organic Market or visit BG’s 2 for drinks, snacks, hardware items and gasoline.
+- Source your lunch locally with healthy, freshly prepared to-go options at Kind Roots Cafe or visit BG’s 2 for drinks, snacks, hardware items, and gasoline.